kenatiod/MUT/Understanding Machine Understanding.md

 { Insert a portrait of Claude trying to wink }

 ## Chapter B -- A Brief History of Computing and AI

+**"We can only see a short distance ahead, but we can see plenty there that needs to be done." - Alan Turing**

 The [story of artificial intelligence](https://en.wikipedia.org/wiki/History_of_artificial_intelligence) is inextricably linked with the evolution of computing itself.
 To understand the arrival at the current AI paradigm, it's essential to trace the key milestones in the history of computing and AI research.